-Concussion is a common type of traumatic head injury that occurs when the brain is jarred inside the skull.
+A concussion is a common type of traumatic brain injury that occurs when the brain is jarred inside the skull.
 A growing body of medical research shows that concussions have greater long-term consequences than previously understood.
 This may lead to minor or serious memory loss, behavioral issues, and ongoing cognitive consequences.

 Workers should understand that a concussion is a traumatic brain injury.
 Even though some are comparatively mild, no injury to the brain is ever trivial.
 A seemingly minor concussion can result in long-term consequences, from persistent headaches and fatigue to notable changes in mood.

 If someone’s negligence has contributed to your concussion injury, you need a law firm with a record of winning cases for brain injury survivors.
 We urge you to call Emery | Reddy so we can connect you with top healthcare providers and fight to get you the maximum compensation for your injury.
 Call us today!
 Please remember to have your L&I claim number readily available.

 Our Seattle L&I Attorneys Will Help You Recover:

 - Medical benefits: The Department of Labor and Industries (L&I) provides medical benefits which will cover all medical costs associated with your claim.
 This can include doctor appointments, treatments, surgeries, occupational therapy, and prescription medications.